film project acquisitions

 What is a pitch?

-A pitch is a concise verbal presentation of an idea for a film or TV series generally made by a writer or director to a film producer or studio executive in the hopes of attracting financing to pay for the development of that idea.
+A pitch is a concise verbal or written presentation of an idea for a film or TV series, generally made by a writer or director to a producer in the hopes of being selected so as to be developed into a viable project.

 What is the difference between a Pitch, Treatment, Outline, or Beat Sheet?